keithrbennett/rexe/README.md

 The last (and default) is the _executor_ mode.
 It merely assists you in executing the code you provide without any special implicit handling of standard input.

-All input modes automatically output to standard output the last value evaluated by your code.
-You can suppress automatic output with the `-on` option.

 #### -ml "Line" Filter Mode